-Almost daily another charlatan claims the market uptrend will continue and stocks will rise this year or in the next years.
+Almost daily, another charlatan claims the market uptrend will continue and stocks will rise this year or in the next few years.
 These forecasts have no value since the longer-term upward bias of the stock market is known.
 Investors do not need another bullish charlatan but someone who can warn them of a coming bear market.

 This article is along the lines of an article I wrote on November 18, 2015, with the title “The Charlatan Narrative” (Edit: a more recent article can be found here.).
 In that article, I call charlatanism the act of forecasting a longer-term uptrend in the market.
-Even individuals with no professional connection to markets know stock indexes go up in the longer term because this is what they are designed to do.
+Even individuals with no professional connection to markets know stock indexes go up in the long term because this is what they are designed to do.
 In a massive economy with an $18.6 trillion GDP, there will always be companies to add to an index to maintain its upward bias as long as the economy generates wealth.

 Below is the chart from the 2015 article for the period between 01/04/1960 to 04/30/2018.